 Your backwater valve should last many years with the proper maintenance.
 Follow the manufacturer’s recommendations, and at a minimum, have the valve checked and cleaned once a year.
 And as mentioned above, keeping your system free of unnecessary materials, will also help to extend the life expectancy.

-Your home insurance provider may want to know if there is a backwater valve installed in your home, especially if your home is located in an area with a high risk of sewer backup.
+Your house insurance provider may want to know if there is a backwater valve installed in your home, especially if your home is located in an area with a high risk of water backup.
 Wondering how to tell if you have a backwater valve installed?
 Often, the easiest way to tell is to check your home inspection report.
 This could have an effect on the rate charged for your home insurance or even whether or not you’ll be able to obtain insurance.
-Some home insurance providers may require you to have one installed to be covered for any damage caused by or related to sewer backup.
+Some home insurance providers may require you to have one installed to be covered for any damage caused by or related to water backup.

 In some areas, homeowners can obtain subsidies to assist them with installing backwater valves.
 We’ve listed some links below.
 If your area is not listed, check with your municipality.